 This is also the place where Claus von Stauffenberg attempted to assassinate Hitler (as shown in the movie Valkyrie).
 Even though this site is far and somewhat hard to get to, the trip is definitely worth it (if you are truly interested in its history).
-I highly recommend using IntoPoland to facilitate your custom-made trip to the Wolf’s Lair.
+This post tells you everything you need to know to get to the Wolf’s Lair.

 They are somewhat hidden between buildings and courtyards, so you have to search for it to find it.
 One piece is at 55 Siena Street and another one is on 62 Zlota Street (passing through the building hallway to its backyard).

 It was here, between 1940 and 1945, where the Nazis murdered more than a million Jews as well as tens of thousands of Poles, Romanies and Sinti, Soviet POW’s and other innocent people.
 Admission is free, but the tour for 38 zlotys is highly recommended.

 Oskar Schindler’s Factory – This is where Oskar Schindler saved the lives of over a thousand Jews by giving them a “job” on his “pots and pans” factory even though they weren’t necessary for labor (as depicted in Schindler’s List by Steven Spielberg).
 The entrance fee is 6 zlotys.